 The first regularly scheduled, commercial television relay opened on Thursday, May 24th, 1944 between station WNBT in New York City and station WPTZ in Philadelphia.
 The broadcast was sponsored by the Philco Corporation, which owned WPTZ .
 For some unknown reason the broadcast wasn’t included in television listings published in The New York Times so I don’t know when it began or how long it lasted.
-Watching the broadcast were members of the Poor Richard Club at the Franklin Institute, and anyone in New York City who may have turned on their sets at the right time (and likely any viewers able to receive WPTZ’s signal)
+Watching the broadcast were members of the Poor Richard Club at the Franklin Institute, anyone in New York City who may have turned on their sets at the right time, and viewers able to receive WPTZ’s signal.

-In addition to being the first program aired over the first regularly scheduled, commercial television relay, the broadcast was also the source of television’s first controversy over censorship.
+In addition to being the first program aired over the first regularly scheduled, commercial television relay, the broadcast was also the source of what may have been television’s first act of censorship.
 It involved entertainer Eddie Cantor who, along with Nora Martin, provided the evening’s entertainment from NBC’s studios in New York City .

 Martin: “Thanks to you, life is bright.
 You’ve brought me joy beyond measure.”

 Cantor: “Don’t thank me.
 Quite all right.
 Honestly, it was a pleasure.”